ekoindia/openapi-spec/markdown/README.md

 ### 2.3 Add Recipient Bank API
-Use this API to add a recipient's bank.
+Use this API to registered a recipient with the bank, before they are allowed to receive payments via PPI.

 #### Details
 - **Method:** POST